Timeline of reactions to the 2020 Hong Kong national security law (November 2020)

-Against the implementation of Hong Kong national security law, Jeff Nankivell, Consul general of Canada in Hong Kong and Macau reminded Canadians the situation in Hong Kong had changed when participating in a meeting of Canada House of Commons Canada and China relations special committee.
-After the introduction of the law, the consulate had held several meetings to brief Canada enterprises and nationals about the changed situation.
-Although it considered the mass unrest appearing in Hong Kong to be small, it said that it provided resources and capabilities to evacuate at a larger-scale when needed.

 2 November

-Carrie Lam addresses the United States

-On the day of the 2020 United States presidential election, Hong Kong Chief Executive Carrie Lam expressed in a press conference she hoped the next US president could reconsider the relationship with Hong Kong comprehensively and not perform arbitrarily actions that suppress Hong Kong.

 Hong Kong Telecom staff sentenced to 2 years in prison for doxxing police officers

-A 33-year-old male technician of Hong Kong Telecom was accused of uploading personal information of police officers and their family members to Telegram channel "Dad Find Boy".
-He was convicted of three "access to computer with criminal or dishonest intent" charges and one "offence for disclosing personal data obtained without consent from data users", and sentenced to two years in prison.
+A 33-year-old male former technician of Hong Kong Telecom, accused of obtaining personal information of police officers and their family members, and uploading some of the information to Telegram during the 2019 protests.
+He was sentenced to two years in prison after having been convicted in October of three "access to computer with criminal or dishonest intent" charges and one "offence for disclosing personal data obtained without consent from data users".

 Hong Kong Connection journalist investigating 721 Yuen Long attack arrested

 Freelance journalist Bao Choy, who filmed a Hong Kong Connection episode about the 2019 Yuen Long attack, was arrested.
 She was charged with misusing a government vehicle licensing database and making false statements to obtain information and records about car owners after trying to discover the owners of a few vehicles suspected of supplying weapons to the attackers.
 The owners of cars were identified as rural village leaders.
 She checked a box to declare that the vehicle registration searches were for "other traffic and transport related matters".
 Other options available when accessing the database were ‘legal proceedings’ and ‘sale and purchase of vehicles’.
 While the previously available option ‘other purposes’ had been scrapped, the magistrate said that Choy should have considered other means to obtain the information.
 The police dismissed allegations that the arrest was an attack on press freedom.